glitchOn/EDA_FlightData/README.md

 ## Reproducibility Notes
 - Keep the large CSVs out of Git history; if you add them locally, also keep them in `.gitignore`.
 - All plots are deterministic for the same input file.
 Re-run scripts or the notebook to regenerate figures after data changes.

+## How to present (for grading/report)
+- Lead with the research questions above and answer each with a number or plot reference.
+- Include 1–2 sentences on data quality handling (missingness, type fixes, engineered fields).
+- Add a short paragraph of limitations (sample vs full, descriptive not causal) and the recommendations tied to specific plots.